Some People Don't EVER Feel Stressed — This Is Why

 A few weeks ago, we saw a very intriguing segment on CBS This Morning.
 After chatting about a recent study looking at the effects of stress on your heart, it was revealed that neither Gayle King nor Charlie Rose ever feel stressed.
 Like, what?
 That's a whole two-thirds of the hosts of a major morning show who simply "don't feel stress."
-[Ed. note: Not to mention that Charlie has a whole other show and Gayle juggles hosting duties with being editor-at-large of O magazine, a mom of two, and Oprah's BFF!!]
-How do they never get stressed if we can barely make it through our morning subway ride without having to practice some deep breathing?
-The key may be that folks like Gayle and Charlie deal with each new stressful thing as it comes, rather than letting them pile up and get totally overwhelming.
-But those of us who react more strongly to stress tend to forget that our anxiety comes in waves — and creates a vicious stress cycle if we don't continually address it (something non-stressers are often experts at).
-"Worry will drag you down, but it engages your attention.
-So it’s very hard to let go of," says Melanie Greenberg, PhD, author of the just-released book, The Stress-Proof Brain: Master Your Emotional Response to Stress Using Mindfulness and Neuroplasticity.
-Below, we talked to Dr. Greenberg about why some of us seem to pretty much always find ourselves caught up in this worry cycle while others are completely immune.
-And, if you're one of the worriers, don't stress (heh) — there are ways to get better at dealing with those anxieties before they really become something to worry about.
+[Ed. note: Not to mention that Charlie has a whole other show and Gayle juggles hosting duties with being editor-at-large of O magazine, a mum of two, and Oprah's BFF!!]
+How do they never get stressed if we can barely make it through our morning tube ride without having to practice some deep breathing?

 Advertisement